NURS 4314-001 Care of the Adult I: Clinical Application

 - Dosage Calculations and Safe Medication Administration 3.0

 - Skills Modules 2.0

 RECOMMENDED (OPTIONAL) TEXT / REFERENCE

-Holistic, patient-centered quality nursing care to one to two patients with chronic illness
+- Holistic, patient-centered quality nursing care for one to two patients with chronic illness

-Medication administration to include clinical reasoning and application of knowledge
+- Medication administration to include clinical reasoning and application of pertinent knowledge

-Collaboration with patient, family/significant others, healthcare professionals in the planning, delivery, and evaluation of nursing care
+- Collaboration with patient, family/significant others and healthcare professionals in the planning, delivery, and evaluation of nursing care

 CALENDAR - 1st Day Only